A direct controlled-phase gate between microwave photons: Quantum state reconstruction

 \subsection{State reconstruction via ORENS}

 ORENS enables efficient quantum state tomography using the theoretical minimum number of measured single-valued observables, which are excitation (photon) number measurements performed after a set of optimized phase-space displacements.
-For example, for reconstructing a single bosonic mode of dimension $D$, the least number of observables can be $N_{\text{obs}}\,\mathord{=}\,D^2-1$, which are obtained using $N_{\text{obs}}$ optimized displacement points and measuring a single photon number $n$.
-The set of observables can be written as $X_i\,\mathord{=}\,\text{tr}(|n\rangle \langle n|\hat D^{\dagger}(\alpha_i)\rho \hat D(\alpha_i))$, where $i\,\mathord{=}\,1,2,\cdots,N_{\text{obs}}$ and $\{\alpha_i\}$ is the set of optimized displacement points obtained by minimizing the measurement matrix via gradient descent algorithm~\cite{krisnanda2025demonstrating}.
+For reconstructing a single bosonic mode of dimension $D$, the least number of observables is $N_{\text{obs}}\,\mathord{=}\,D^2-1$.
+These are obtained using $N_{\text{obs}}$ optimized displacement points, each followed by a measurement of a single photon number $n$.
+The set of observables can be written as $X_i\,\mathord{=}\,\text{tr}(|n\rangle \langle n|\hat D^{\dagger}(\alpha_i)\rho \hat D(\alpha_i))$, where $i\,\mathord{=}\,1,2,\cdots,N_{\text{obs}}$ and $\{\alpha_i\}$ is the set of optimized displacement points obtained by minimizing the measurement matrix via a gradient descent algorithm~\cite{krisnanda2025demonstrating}.

 An arbitrary density matrix $\rho$ of dimension $D$ can be parametrized by its $D^2$ real parameters (without the normalization condition).
 In our case, we take the diagonal elements of $\rho$ as well as its real and imaginary off-diagonal (upper triangular) elements, which we shall arrange in a vector form $\vec Y$.
 The parameters ($\vec Y$) and observables (also arranged in a vector form $\vec X$) are linearly related~\cite{krisnanda2023tomographic}.
-In our case, we write this as $\vec Y=M\vec X$.
+In our case, we write this as $\vec Y\,\mathord{=}\,M\vec X$.
 Here, $M$ is a mapping matrix, which can be computed given the set of optimized displacement points $\{\alpha_i \}$ and photon number $n$ to be measured.
-To get an estimate of the parameters $\vec Y_{\text{est}}$, given the experimental data $\vec X$, we apply the inverse of the matrix equation $\vec Y_{\text{est}}=M^+ \vec X$ with $M^+=(M^{\dagger}M)^{-1}M^{\dagger}$ being the left Moore-Penrose pseudoinverse.
+To get an estimate of the parameters $\vec Y_{\text{est}}$, given the experimental data $\vec X$, we apply the inverse of the matrix equation $\vec Y_{\text{est}}\,\mathord{=}\,M^+ \vec X$ with $M^+\,\mathord{=}\,(M^{\dagger}M)^{-1}M^{\dagger}$ being the left Moore-Penrose pseudoinverse.
 From the estimated parameters, we then construct the density matrix $\rho_{\text{LS}}$.
-Given this density matrix, which might not be physical, we employ Bayesian inference to get the final physical density matrix (see the next section).
+Given this density matrix, which might be unphysical, we employ Bayesian inference to get the final physical density matrix (see next section).